SegundamanoMX/octopress/source/_posts/2015-12-28-static-assets-cache-busting.markdown

 ---

-So, you're worried about the performance of your site and have leveraged cache headers, or even better, you're using a CDN for all your static assets: images, CSS and JavaScript files.
+So, you're worried about the performance of your site and have leveraged cache headers, which tell the browser to hang onto the cached files for a given amount of time, commonly this time is as long as six months or more, or maybe you're even using a CDN for all your static assets: images, CSS and JavaScript files.

 Then, during the next release of your site you realize something is wrong, there is a bug and you have already spent some time looking for the cause, only to